ntd284/Gaming_Time_Management_System/README.md

 </p>

 - **Calculated specific active minutes:** The system calculates distinct active minutes per user across all games based on the event data with logic:
-    - Duplicate or overlapping minutes are ignored to prevent inflated results.
+    - Duplicate or overlapping minutes are ignored to prevent inflated results
     - Final playing time is the sum of unique active minutes within the time window.

 ```
+# using `groupBy` and `approx_count_distinct` to deduplicate the same events then Count of playing minutes for each user and game

     specific_time_df = transformed_eventtime_df.groupBy("user_id", "game_id", "time_start_window", "time_end_window") \
         .agg(approx_count_distinct(struct("user_id", "game_id", "event_time")).alias("playing_time_minutes"))
 ```